 A web behavior contains a trigger event and a web action to be triggered when the event occurs on the areas at runtime.
 You can add as many web behaviors to the areas as you need.

-You can select Add to add and define more web behaviors; to delete a web behavior, select it and select Remove.
-You can also select a web behavior and select Move Up or Move Down to adjust the order of the behaviors, then at runtime, when an event that is bound with more than one action happens, JDashboard triggers the upper action firstly.
+You can select the Add button to add and define more web behaviors; if a web behavior is not required, select it and select the Remove button to delete it.
+Select a web behavior and select the Move Up or Move Down button to adjust the order of the behaviors, then at runtime, when an event that is bound with more than one action happens, JDashboard triggers the upper action first.

 - Select OK to accept the changes and close the dialog box.

 - If the chart is a combo chart composed by areas and bars/lines, when you set the depth properties for the areas, Designer applies them to the bars/lines as well, and vice versa.

 - For a 3-D area chart, Designer disables the Show Static Data Label option in the Data Label tab in the Format Area dialog box; however, you can still see the data labels by moving the mouse pointer over the areas when viewing the report result in Designer view mode, in HTML output, or in Page Report Studio.